bennettpeter/leanfront-mobile/README.md

 # MythTV Lean Frontend (leanfront) mobile version: Android frontend for MythTV

 Leanfront, mobile version, is a frontend for MythTV that runs on Android phones and tablets.
 It is a version of [leanfront](https://github.com/bennettpeter/leanfront) for mobile devices.
-Many features of the Android TV version are not provided in the mobile version.
+Some features of the Android TV version are not provided in the mobile version.
 Leanfront, mobile version, supports playback of recordings and videos from MythTV.

 Leanfront can be installed from the [Google play store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront).